ADE 651: Users

 In Mexico, the Government of Colima bought an ADE 651 for more than $60,000.
 Also, in the photography accompanying an article about the GT200 published in newspaper La-Ch.com, a Mexican soldier can be seen using an ADE 651.
-It is possible that the Secretariat of National Defense (SEDENA) also bought some units.
+It is possible that the Secretariat of National Defense also bought some units.

 According to a promotional website for the ADE 651, the device was also used by the Lebanese Army, the Chinese Police, the Royal Thai Police and the Interior Ministry of the Kurdistan Regional Government in Iraqi Kurdistan.
 The website claimed that the Jordanian government required hotels to employ ADE 651 devices to scan vehicles entering underground car parks.
 ATSC's McCormick says that 20 countries have acquired the device, with purchasers including "the Saudis, Indian police, a Belgian drug squad, a Hong Kong correctional facility and the Chittagong navy."
 The police in the Belgian municipal region of Geel-Laakdal-Meerhout used the device to detect drugs.
-Pakistan's Airport Security Force also uses the ADE 651 as a bomb detector at the Jinnah International Airport in Karachi.
+Pakistan's Airport Security Force also used the ADE 651 as a bomb detector at the Jinnah International Airport in Karachi.